Tag Archives: Ryan Corr

 Grade: B-

-Sting (2024) is a lightweight but suspenseful, late-night horror flick.
-It takes a bit to get going and at only a one hour and thirty minute running time that’s too long for it to take off and have a satisfying effect.
+Sting (2024) is a lightweight but suspenseful late-night horror flick.
+It takes a bit to get going, and at only one hour and thirty minutes, it’s too long for it to take off and have a satisfying effect.

 The dusty rooms, creaking floors, and walls are well-done thanks to dim lighting and a secluded vibe.
-I bought that the family lives this way but felt cozy thanks to these trimmings.
+I bought it because the family lives this way, but it feels cozy, thanks to these trimmings.

-As with seemingly most modern horror films the plot doesn’t make much sense nor is it plausible.
+As with most modern horror films, the plot makes little sense and is not plausible.

-To compare Sting to other films it plays like Arachnophobia (1990) with a dash of Alien (1979) thrown in but is inferior to those films lacking either the campy humor or the wonderful special effects.
+To compare Sting to other films, it plays like Arachnophobia (1990) with a dash of Alien (1979) thrown in, but it is inferior to those films because it lacks either the campy humor or the wonderful special effects.

 Sting reintroduces a spider as the protagonist with marginal success.
 The spider starts innocently but grows into a sinister carnivore with human beings as its desired menu item.

-Events surround twelve-year-old Charlotte (Alyla Browne) who obtains a pet spider who becomes her pride and joy and who she names Sting.
-Once she realizes that Sting plans to eat her entire family Charlotte goes into protector mode and must fight for their survival.
+Events surround twelve-year-old Charlotte (Alyla Browne), who obtains a pet spider who becomes her pride and joy and whom she names Sting.
+Once she realizes that Sting plans to eat her entire family, Charlotte goes into protector mode and must fight for their survival.

-Directed by Kiah Roache-Turner, an Australian director unknown to me she uses mostly Australian actors.
+Directed by Kiah Roache-Turner, an Australian director unknown to me, she uses Australian actors primarily.

-Sting starts well with a scene involving an elderly tenant named Helga who begins to hear noises in the walls and assumes they are rats.
-She calls a local exterminator.
+Sting starts well with a scene involving an elderly tenant named Helga.
+She begins to hear noises in the walls and assumes they are rats, so she calls a local exterminator.

 Then Roache-Turner takes us back to four days prior.

-This point immediately made me invested in the film especially when other characters are introduced and we learn the connection to Helga.
+This point immediately made me invested in the film, especially when other characters are introduced, and we learn about Helga’s connection.

 What’s going to happen in the next four days?

-Unfortunately, Sting loses steam from this point introducing marginally interesting characters.
+Unfortunately, Sting loses steam from this point, introducing marginally exciting characters.
 Charlotte, her overworked stepfather, Ethan (Ryan Corr), her clueless and frazzled mother, Heather (Penelope Mitchell), and her creepy German Aunt Gunter (Robyn Nevin).

 Stock characters like a boozy Spanish neighbor, the weird Asian kid upstairs, and the comical black exterminator are included.